MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 ## Remarks

-The constructors with a charT parameter assume that the input is null-terminated.
+The constructors with a charT* parameter assume that the input is null-terminated, but the terminating null is not included in the string_view.

 You can also construct a string_view with a literal.
 See [operator""sv](string-view-operators.md#op_sv).